-They're from Toronto.
-In 1979 the Canadian government named them "Official Ambassadors Of Music."
+They're from Toronto, where they are held in very high esteem.
+In 1979, the Canadian government named them "Official Ambassadors Of Music."

 Peart's daughter Selena was killed in a car accident in 1997.
 Tragedy struck again when his wife, Jacqueline, died of cancer the following year.
 Peart remarried in 2000.